angrocki/data-science-S2023/challenges/c08-structures-assignment.md

     the confidence interval.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - No because it still uses the same data set that had limited physical tests.
+  - Yes because the the bootstrap explicitly quantifies uncertainty from limited physical tests.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - No because the entire range is no longer below 0.03.